cloudoperators/greenhouse-extensions/plutono/README.md

 ## Quick Start

-This guide provides a quick and straightforward way to deploy Plutono as a Greenhouse Plugin on your Kubernetes cluster.
+This guide provides a quick and straightforward way how to use Plutono as a Greenhouse Plugin on your Kubernetes cluster.

 **Prerequisites**